Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-1/README.md

 ## Steps

-1. During the course you will be writin code in Create a new folder called `MyPractice` at the same level as `Demos` and `Labs`.

-1. If VS Code is open to the `Node-Intermediate` folder you can right-click below the other folders and choose new folder.
-If it gets created in an exitsing folder you can drag it to the correct location.
+1. During the course you will be creating a project and updating it in each exercise.
+Create a new folder called `MyPractice` at the same level as `Demos` and `Labs`.
+If VS Code is open to the `Node-Intermediate` folder you can right-click below the other folders and choose new folder.
+If it gets created in an existing folder you can drag it to the correct location.

 1. Open a terminal at the location of the new folder.
 You can right click and Choose Open Terminal.